Diversity and Inclusion in Clinical Trials

 Clinical trials can:

-- Determine if a new treatment or intervention is safe, works better, and/or has fewer side effects than an existing treatment.
+- Determine if a new intervention is safe, works better, and/or has fewer side effects than an existing treatment or intervention.

 - Examine ways to detect a disease early, when it is potentially more treatable, or ways to prevent a health problem altogether.